sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 # Assumptions that Sorbet is developped under

 Note:
- - Sorbet is build with those constraints in mind.
+ - Sorbet is built with these constraints in mind.
  - Removing any of those constraints would have led us to different choices.

 ---